What is male infertility?

 Infertility is defined as a couple's inability to achieve pregnancy following one year of appropriately timed and unprotected intercourse.
-By this criterion it has been estimated that approximately 15 to 20% of couples attempting to achieve pregnancy are unable to do so.
-A female factor is the primary etiology in approximately 50% of these couples, and another 20 to 30% are pure male factor.
-A combination of male and female factors accounts for the remaining 20 to 30% of cases.
+By this criterion, it has been estimated that approximately 15-20% of couples attempting to achieve pregnancy are unable to do so.
+A female factor is the primary etiology in approximately 50% of these couples, and another 20-30% are pure male factor.
+A combination of male and female factors accounts for the remaining 20-30% of cases.
 This suggests that in 50% of couples presenting for infertility evaluation, a male factor is contributory.
 Conservatively estimated, this means that 2.5 million American men would potentially benefit from a fertility evaluation.

-Oftentimes, the approach to the infertile couple begins with an evaluation of the female, primarily because it is usually the female partner who has initiated a workup by consultation with her gynecologist.
-Because of this there is often a delay in male evaluation and treatment.
-Additionally, the mistaken notion that infertility is associated with "impotence" or decreased masculinity has also contributed to a delay in male evaluation and treatment.
-It makes sense, however, to start with the male partner, whose initial evaluation may be performed rapidly and non-invasively.
+The approach to the infertile couple often begins with an evaluation of the female; this is primarily because it is usually the female partner who has initiated a workup by consultation with her gynecologist.
+As a result, there is often a delay in male evaluation and treatment.
+The mistaken notion that infertility is associated with "impotence" or decreased masculinity has also contributed to a delay in male evaluation and treatment.
+It often makes sense, however, to start with the male partner, whose initial evaluation may be performed rapidly and non-invasively.

 The most important part of the evaluation of the infertile male is the history and physical examination.